alex0112/abacus/README.md

       Description: Shows the current instruction being executed (e.g., +1007).

 6. **User Input Panel**:
       Function: Allows user to enter data when prompted by the program.
+Allows inputing by pressing Enter.

       Description: Input field for user inputs (e.g., for READ instructions).